Officials identify teen killed in Douglas County rollover

 Authorities have released the name of the Iowa teen killed in a single-vehicle crash in south-central South Dakota.

-Sixteen-year-old Joseph Carle of Council Bluffa, Iowa died in Thursday's crash, according to the Department of Public Safety.
+Sixteen-year-old Joseph Carle of Council Bluffs, Iowa died in Thursday's crash, according to the Department of Public Safety.

 The Highway Patrol says Carle was driving an SUV on a gravel road two miles south of New Holland when he lost control, went into the ditch and rolled.
 He was thrown from the vehicle, and pronounced dead at the scene.